UBC-MDS/ds-toolbox/chapters/en/module4.md

 <code>9021b83</code> is the SHA-1 of the last commit, what would you like to compare it with?
 </opt>
 <opt text='<code>git diff 1bb5ab8</code>' >
-That's right, but there is also other correct option!
+That's right, but there is also another correct option!
 </opt>
 <opt text='<code>git diff 1bb5ab8 9021b83</code>' >
-That's right, but there is also other correct option!
+That's right, but there is also another correct option!
 </opt>
 <opt text='The first and third options are both correct' >
 In the first option, <code>9021b83</code> is the SHA-1 of the last commit, what would you like to compare it with?